chakra-xui/chakra-xui/packages/icon/README.md

 # Icon

-A base React icon component for Chakra UI.
+A base React icon component for Chakra xui.

 ## Installation